Logical Fallacies

 Search by name, alias, definition, example, or case-study wording, then narrow the list by category.

-Families are the broad one-home groupings.
-Categories are narrower diagnostic tags, so a fallacy can belong to several categories but only one family.
+Family guide Families are broad one-home groupings.
+Categories are narrower diagnostic tags; a fallacy can have several categories but only one family.
+Open guideClose guide

 Absence of evidence fallacy